bayareala8s/training/non-technical/product/README.md

    - Can you describe an instance where you had to re-architect a product for scalability?

-Certainly!
 Here are comprehensive answers to the question, "Can you describe an instance where you had to re-architect a product for scalability?":

 ### Answer 1:
 **Re-architecting an E-commerce Platform:**